titom73/sonic-l2ls-evpn-containerlab/README.md

 After boot there are two steps required

-1 - Replace the file /etc/sonic/config_db.json at the SONiC host (apparently it is not possible to pass the configuration file directly via the clab.yml defintion hence the need for this step)
+1 - Replace the file /etc/sonic/config_db.json at the SONiC host (apparently it is not possible to pass the configuration file directly via the clab.yml definition hence the need for this step)

 1.1 - Copy the file to the host